19hours/sg-statutes/Acts/Protection from Harassment Act.md

 (c) entering or loitering in any place (whether public or private) outside or near the victim’s or a related person’s place of residence or place of business or any other place frequented by the victim or the related person;

-(d) interfering with property in the possession of the victim or a related person (whether or not the accused person has an interest in the property);
+(d) interfering with property in the possession of the victim or a related person (whether or not the accused has an interest in the property);

+[Act 17 of 2019 wef 01/01/2020]

 (e) giving or sending material to the victim or a related person, or leaving it where it will be found by, given to or brought to the attention of, the victim or a related person;